sanbec234/asapp_hackathon/README.md

 ## Usage

-1. **Upload PDF**: Upload your PDF document using the interface.
-2. **Ask Questions**: Type your questions related to the document in the provided input field.
+1. **Ask Questions**: Type your questions related to the document in the provided input field.
-3. **Get Answers**: The system will process the document and return the most relevant answer.
+2. **Get Answers**: The system will process the document and return the most relevant answer.

 ### Example Workflow: